Approach to My Reviews

 Subjective

-- Editor(s)'s vision, needs, and hands are different.
+- Authors' vision, needs, and hands are different.
 What works for one isn't universal.
 While trying to generalize, everyone bases their work off of their personal experience.

 - Most equipment covered here are decades old with hundreds of reviews and used copies available online, and they are discontinued.